-Recover Files After a Reboot -Student Assistant Guide
+Recover Files After a Reboot -SAG

 The campus has the N: drive, which is student network storage.
 You should always look at the N: drive for any new documents because our MS Office software saves there by default.

 We have made space available on the hard drive of every PC to retain most files even if the PC reboots or crashes.
 If a student reports they lost a file while working on a library PC we can still try and help them recover their file.
 We don’t guarantee we can recover files but we have some tools we can try.

 I have tried to make this simple for us while not obvious to students so they don’t go snooping for other student’s old files.
 So DON’T tell students how to do this and if they ask how tell them we will have to help them when they have to recover lost files.

 To start just press this key combination on the keyboard and a folder with 3 tools will pop up on the screen.
 SHIFT+CTRL+ALT+F

 This is the same tool we have on the desktop to help recover a file someone opened from a web page.

 You search for the file name in the search box in the window that opens.